minnojs/minno-quest/src/js/quest/API.md

 You may want to debug questions by [activating the `question` DEBUG setting](#debugging).
 You will then be warned in the console if a question name is reused (note: sometimes a question is supposed to be reused, if this warning pops up just make sure the use case is correct).

-#### Text
+#### Text & Textarea
-The `text` questions consist of a simple text input in which the users can type in text.
-These kind of questions have the following properties:
+The `text` and `textarea` questions consist of a simple text input in which the users can type in text.
+The difference between them is that text questions consist of a single line, whereas textareas are multiline.
+There are also several properties that are unique to textareas.
+Both types of questions support the following properties.

 property		| description
 --------------- | ---------------------